How you can help our local food systems weather this storm

 2. Be aware that menus may have limited local offerings.
 Choose the local sweet potato soup over the nonlocal kale soup if you like them both.

-3. Remember your favorite servers while eating out.
+3. Remember your favourite servers while eating out.
 They’ve most likely lost income.
 Tip them for a job well done.

 4. Be patient.
-Farmers markets will have more local food available eventually, as will restaurants and food stores.
-If the menu or shelves don’t have your favorite winter items, try something different.
+Farmers’ markets will have more local food available eventually, as will restaurants and food stores.
+If the menu or shelves don’t have your favourite winter items, try something different.

 6. Ask your producers and purveyors for recipes.
 If you’re trying something new, they often have the best recipes.
 Seek them out on their social media sites or in person.